dbt-labs/corp/dwh_design_conventions.md

-Once upon a time, at Fishtown Analytics, data warehouse design patterns were few and far between. dbt requires different names for each SQL file in a project, so when we needed to make significant alterations to `salesforce_account`, we'd do so in new models (good!) with clever names like `salesforce_account_xf`, `_enriched`, or `_joined`, often without internal consistency or interpersonal clarity on those naming conventions.
-All four models would materialize, as views, in the same schema.
+Once upon a time, at Fishtown Analytics, data warehouse design patterns were few and far between. dbt requires different names for each SQL file in a project, so when we needed to make significant alterations to `salesforce_account`, we'd do so in new models with names like `salesforce_account_xf`, `_enriched`, or `_joined`—naming conventions that lacked internal consistency or interpersonal clarity.
+All four models would materialize, as tables and views, in the same schema.
 When a BI user wants to learn about Salesforce accounts, they have not one but four sources of truth.

-Not good.
+Enter: principles of data warehouse design.

-Thoughtful people have been thinking about data warehouse design for decades.
-In the past, design patterns needed to also account for considerations such as storage (expensive!) through highly fractured ERDs and extensive use of integer keys.
-Today, storage is cheap, computation less so, and human brain time spent searching, deduplicating, and interpreting is the most expensive of all.
+Thoughtful people have been thinking about this for decades.
+In the past, best practices were influenced by their design patterns, but they were equally motivated by the trade-offs and limitations of database technology.
+Star schemas, highly fractured ERDs, tables full of foreign keys, and curated preaggregations make more sense in a world where storage is expensive and joins are cheap.
+Modern analytic databases, such as BigQuery and Snowflake, present the opposite dilemma: storage is cheap, multi-TB table scans less so; and human brain time spent searching, deduplicating, and interpreting is the most expensive of all.

 ## Fishtown's Thoughts